DS-567/Educational-8-bit-CPU-SoC-/README.md

 - Python Emulator version
 - And the FPGA version

-Reach out before using the PCBs as the hardware may still change: simpson-d12@ulster.ac.uk
+Reach out before using the PCBs as the hardware may still change: simpson-d12@ulster.ac.uk.

+Or connect to my [LinkedIn](https://www.linkedin.com/in/david-simpson-040189221/) for an update when the repo is complete and ready for using.

 ---